25 Valentine's Day gifts for the man in your life

 Get him journaling with this elegant and minimalist vegan leather journal.
 Featuring thick lined paper and 10 different color options, he can use it to plan his days or just write his thoughts.
 And if he needs a little help starting, check out our guide on journaling here.

 If he’s a beer lover, don’t just get him a new beer to try — give him the chance to brew his own.
-This kit comes with everything he needs to craft a West Coast-style IPA with a bold and delicious flavor.
+This kit comes with everything he needs to craft a Oktoberfest-style ale with a bold and delicious flavor.

 Fly by Jing Sichuan Chili Crisp ($17.98; amazon.com)